 Fluorescent Microparticles

-PolyAn's fluorescent beads can be equipped with a wide range of functional surfaces:
+PolyAn's fluorescent beads can be equipped with a broad range of functional surfaces:

 - Unmodified fluorescent beads or modified with a Low aggregation surface